Certified Sleep Coach

 After you place your order, you can expect to receive a tracking number.
 This allows you to check on the status of your mattress shipment and see when it is scheduled for delivery.
 Depending on where you live, where your mattress ships from, and whether it was made to order, your new bed may take anywhere from a couple of days to several weeks to arrive.

-Most online mattress brands use the bed-in-a-box shipping method.
+Most online mattress brands use the mattress in a box shipping method.
 New mattresses are compressed in a vacuum-sealed bag, rolled, and boxed to make shipping and delivery easier and less expensive.

 If your purchase doesn’t include White Glove delivery, you’ll need to move the box to your bedroom and follow the company’s instructions to unpackage and set up your new mattress.
 This is usually a two-person job.